kenplusplus/tdx-tools/doc/launch_td_guest.md

     ```

 2. Copy the template XML file to *tdx.xml* and edit the XML configuration file *tdx.xml* by
-    replacing all occurences of the '/path/to' with absolute paths.
+    replacing all occurrences of the '/path/to' with absolute paths.

     **NOTE:**
     - '/path/to/OVMF.fd' is the desired destination of OVMF.fd.